Dua: Role in Islam

 In Islamic thought, du'ā' is considered both an act of worship and the most spontaneous and ordinary appeal to God.
 It fulfils three theological purposes: praise, petition, and intercession.
-Praise is primarily directed at God, his divine qualities and deeds, but can also celebrate the divinely inspired qualities of human beings like the Prophet Muhammad and members of the early community.
+Praise is primarily directed at God, his divine qualities and deeds, but can also celebrate the divinely inspired qualities of human beings like the Islamic prophet Muhammad and members of the early community.
 Petition is to ask for God's aid and intervention.
 Annemarie Schimmel observes that prayer is an intimate conversation between man and God that consoles the sorrowful heart, even in the absence of an immediate response.
 Intercessory prayer reflects a more communal dimension of prayer, grounded in the belief that prayers on behalf of another person are meaningful and beneficial.
-It is common for Muslims to follow any mention of Prophet Muhammad with "May God bless him and give him peace."
-In this way, Muslims are expected to offer prayers even for the Prophet.
+It is common for Muslims to follow any mention of Muhammad with "May God bless him and give him peace."
+In this way, Muslims are expected to offer prayers even for Muhammad.

-Classical Muslim exegetes and Sufi thinkers debated how Qur'ānic verses promising divine response to supplication could be reconciled with prayers remaining unanswered.
-Commentaries by Al-Tabari, Fakhr al-Din al Rāzī, and al-Qurtubi on the following verses sought to explore this paradox:"I answer the call [da'wa] of the supplinat [da'i] when he calls upon Me [da'ani]."
+Classical Muslim exegetes and Sufi thinkers debated how Qur'anic verses promising divine response to supplication could be reconciled with prayers remaining unanswered.
+Commentaries by Al-Tabari, Fakhr al-Din al Rāzī, and al-Qurtubi on the following verses sought to explore this paradox:"I answer the call [da'wa] of the suppliant [da'i] when he calls upon Me [da'ani]."
 (Q 2:186)"Call upon Me [ud'uni] and I will answer you."
 (Q 40:60)Atif Khalil notes that Islamic traditions provided different ways to reconcile this paradox.
 By drawing on the hadith "Du'ā' is worship", some exegetes extended the meaning of du'ā' to include repentance or worship ('ibāda).
 In this reading, God's 'response' is his acceptance rather than a fulfilment of the prayer.
 Later authors such as 'Abd al-Qādir al-Jīlānī, al-Qurtubī, and al-Ghazālī argued that effective du'ā' requires good moral conduct, repentance, and the pursuit of a lawful life.
 Thus, sin and injustice can serve as obstructions to receiving a divine response.
 Sufi commentators like Rāzī and Rūmi maintained that even the act of calling upon God is itself the greatest reward, demonstrating faithful dependence upon God.
 As du'ā' facilitates intimacy (qurba) with God, prayer serves as its own response.
 Most authors noted that sincere petitions may be answered in varied ways: the request may be granted, deferred to the afterlife, rewarded with something better, or used to avert any misfortune.